KSundstrom/KSundstrom.github.io/cmdline_course.md

 ## Command Line Tools for Linguists

-The course KIK-LG221 _Command Line Tools for Linguists_ at Uni Helsinki is a regular intermediate-level course comprising 5 credits.
+The course KIK-LG221 _Command Line Tools for Linguists_ at Uni Helsinki is a regular intermediate-level undergraduate course comprising 5 credits.

 ### Week 1